Computer Science

 CSC 327 Seminar: Internet Censorship (4 Credits)

 Internet censorship deals with practices of information control.
 This seminar covers topics related to 1) the existing blocking mechanisms at different layers of the Internet protocol stacks used by network censors and 2) the broad issue of detecting the type of network interference as indicative of Internet censorship.
-This course will include topics such as traffic differentiation, surveillance, and blocking of content.
+Discussions include traffic differentiation, surveillance and blocking of content.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Variable